January 4 - March 25, 2016

 The Turning Intensive is designed to prepare woodworkers for successful careers as professional turners, and is also open to amateurs who wish to bring their work up to a professional level.

-The Turning Intensive curriculum leads students through a sequence of hands-on projects that develop their skills in all facets of woodworking pertinent to creative and professional turning.
+The Turning Intensive curriculum leads students through a sequence of hands-on projects that develop their skills in all facets of professional turning.

 Production turning: learn to turn production bowls, platters, stair parts, furniture parts, and other objects with consistency, speed, and quality.